 Line drawings and photographs, which must be originals, should be numbered as Figures in Arabic numerals.
 Drawings should each be on a separate sheet, not larger overall than those on which the paper is typed, and packed flat.
-Curves or lines should not extend beyond the experimental points, which should be indicated, symbols used being, in order: $\bigcirc, \bigoplus, \triangle, \blacktriangle, \square, \blacksquare, \times, +$ .
-Final lettering is done at the Press, so there must be no letters or numerals on the drawing or photograph itself.
-Their positions should be indicated either on a copy of the Figure.
+Curves or lines should not extend beyond the experimental points, which should be indicated, symbols used being, in order: $\bigcirc, \bullet, \triangle, \bullet, \Box, \blacksquare, \times, +$ .
+Final lettering is done at the Press, so there must be no letters on numerals on the drawing or photograph itself.
+Their positions should be indicated either on a copy of the Figure, or on a translucent flyleaf firmly attached to the figure.
 Each Figure should be provided with a legend such that with the Figure it is comprehensible without reference to the text.
 Figure legends should be typed on a separate sheet or sheets.